conmaol/gadelica/grammar/nouns/grammatical-dependents/bare-nouns.md

 If a noun has no grammatical dependents of any kind, it is known as a ‘bare’ noun.

-*Proper nouns* usually occur bare.
+*Proper nouns* usually occur bare:

 > B’ e **Cumhal** a b’ ainm air aon de na daoine seo, agus bha mac aige air an robh **Fionn**.
 >
 > Is i siud a’ chiad shealg a rinn **Fionn**.

-Note that unless otherwise specified all examples are adapted from the *[Fionn](../../Fionn.md)* text.
-Where appropriate, invented examples are marked as ◊.

 In these two examples, the nominative masculine proper nouns `Cumhal` and `Fionn` are both bare of grammatical dependents, even though they are themselves dependents (specifically subjects) of verbs, respectively `b’` ‘was’, `robh` ‘was’ and `rinn` ‘did’.